-Having a strong construction industry means that you will receive a high level of service on your projects because firms are fully staffed and have access to ready sources of supplies.
-Fortunately, the U.S. construction industry continues on an upward trend according to several recent reports.
+A robust construction industry means you will receive a high level of service on your projects because firms are fully staffed and have access to ready sources of supplies.
+Fortunately, the U.S. construction industry continues upward, according to several recent reports.

 According to Dodge Data & Analytics, U.S. Construction starts were up 15% in May, following a 12% decline the prior month.
 A catalyst for much of those gains was new starts in nonresidential building and public works construction, with nonresidential building up 39% from April’s numbers.